TarekK22/Technical-Support-Onboarding-Demo-for-interview/README.md

 ### New Practice Onboarding Guide

 ---

-Welcome aboard.
-This guide covers everything you need to get your practice running on Kasper — from connecting Open Dental to making your first phone call through the system.
-We'll move through setup in the order that matters: foundation first, then communication, then supervision and revenue tools.

 Before we start: Kasper syncs with Open Dental in real time.
 Every action you take in Kasper writes back to Open Dental automatically.
 You will not need to enter anything twice.